NYULibraries/dlts-open-square/README.md

 To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
   * hugo -e local
   * hugo -e stage

+## Associated Repositories

+The Vue.js / Solr search application: https://github.com/NYULibraries/dlts-open-square-search-application

+The builder for the reader: https://github.com/NYULibraries/dlts-readium-js-viewer

+The plugin for the reader (automatically installed by the builder above): https://github.com/NYULibraries/dlts-rjs-plugin-open-square